worldline/angular-training/docs/src/first-steps/README.md

 - `.editorconfig`: Configuration for code editors
 - `src`: Source files for the root-level application project
 - `node_modules`: Provides npm packages to the entire workspace
+- `public`: Contains the favicon initially and is the place for images and other asset files to be copied as-is when you build your application
+- `.angular`: Cache files

 :::tip
 To ensure that all developers working on a project use the same library versions, it is possible to [block the version numbers](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#dependencies) via the `package.json` file.